cabforum/servercert/docs/Bylaws.md

 (b)        Final minutes of Forum Meetings and Forum Teleconferences (including minutes of any sub-groups or committees), and minutes of all LWG and CWG teleconferences and meetings.

-(c)        Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate LWGs (as applicable) abd CWGs), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.
+(c)        Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate LWGs (as applicable) and CWGs), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.

 (d)        Initial and final drafts of Forum requirements, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Member comments.